 Desai is a research fellow, and journalist, at the University of Natal who also lectures part time in Journalism at the Durban Institute for Technology and The Workers College.
 There is no doubting the passion of this guy and his writing is very informative of the movements developing in South Africa.
 Nevertheless, we must be a bit wary of someone who's a professional writer, who lives off his position in the division of labour.
 Sure, Biko was a lawyer, who undoubtedly contributed to the movement of the '70s, for which he paid with his life.
-But there's a difference between the crude repression of the written word under apartheid and the less overt repression of written "free" speech in the current epoch.
-On the other hand, we can't imagine there are many other journalists in the world who give positive references to class violence in their own country as Desai does, but then maybe the generally violent atmosphere of daily life in SA makes such references kind of acceptable.
-At the same time we get the feeling - though we may be wrong - that the guy is pretty much a populist, i.e. someone whose primary concern is to be popular.

-For those students who have evaded the pitfalls of those of their peers who have made their unhappy ways into the voracious jaws of either ANC, PAC, or Third Force, there awaits another odious misconception - the pitiful glorification and mimicry of the defeated revolutionary column" worked from the inside in the form of the SSRC as the vanguard movement.
+But there's a difference between the crude repression of the written word under apartheid and the less overt struggle.
+Within the BCM the ideology of "mass action" lay latent almost from the start.
+With the uprisings that began in Soweto, the ideology of "mass action" found the SSRC as its vehicle and came to the fore.
+The black proletariat's spontaneous organisation of its struggle assured its early successes; but this gave way to a second phase in which the "fifth column" worked from the inside in the form of the SSRC as the vanguard movement.
 The mass movement sacrificed its reality for the shadow of its defeat.